Now on to the good stuff: Just how profitable is each technical indicator on its own?

 We are trading 1 lot (that’s 100,000 units) at a time with no set stop losses or take profit points.We simply cover and switch position once a new signal appears.
 This means if we initially had a long position when the indicator told us to sell, we would cover and establish a new short position.

-Also, we were assuming we were well capitalized (as suggested in our Leverage lesson) and started with an example balance of $100,000.
+Also, we were assuming we were well capitalized (as suggested in our Leverage lesson) and started with a hypothetical balance of $100,000.

 Aside from the actual profit and loss of each strategy, we included total pips gained/lost and the max drawdown.